 “Of course!
 The good guys always win in this sort of thing.”
 Faith bothered Django as the cat tried to sleep on the couch.
 “Right?”

 “I’m afraid we’ll never know for sure.
-The show was canceled before the last episodes came out.”
+The show was canceled before the last episodes were made.”
 Jillian selected an episode.
-“Ready to go?”
+“Ready to watch?”

 “Wait.”
 Faith played with the pink pads on Django’s paws.
 “Your parents are away, right, Jilli?”
 She looked up from Django’s toe-beans.
 “Do you want to try something naughty?”